Cooking My Dreams

 • Strawberries.
 They're the main ingredient for this dessert and I recommend using fresh strawberries when they're in season for the best taste.
 You can also add or substitute with any other berry of your choice.

 • Mascarpone.
-Mascarpone is also essential to make a Tiramisù.
+Mascarpone cheese is also essential to make a Tiramisù.
 Mascarpone is similar to cream cheese but softer, less acidic, and with a creamier taste since it's made from whole cream rather than milk.

 • Eggs.
 I prefer to make the classic mascarpone sauce with eggs and pasteurize the eggs with sugar syrup to make them safer (see below for the detailed process), but if you prefer, you can skip the eggs and substitute them with whipped cream.